arbet/wordpress-linkedin-login/readme.txt

 * Just enter your LinkedIn API Key and Secret Key, under the settings page and you\'re ready to go!
 * Use the shortcode [wpli_login_link] to display the sign in link anywhere on your site.
 * You can use [wpli_login_link text='Your Custom Link Text'] to generate a sign-in link with your own text.
+* [wpli_login_link redirect = 'http://example.com/your-redirect-page'] will redirect the user to a certain URL after login

 You can find more information here: [LinkedIn Login Plugin](http://thoughtengineer.com/wordpress-linkedin-login-plugin/ "Your WordPress LinkedIn Login Solution").